Comedy Central: 2011–2018

 On October 21, 2013, the network premiered a nightly comedy-game show series @midnight hosted by Chris Hardwick. @midnight served as an expansion to the network's nightly late-night programming.
 Due to low ratings, it was canceled on August 4, 2017, with the show airing its 600th and final episode as an hour-long special.

 On May 14, 2014, Comedy Central expanded to Spain, replacing Paramount Comedy.

 In 2014, it was announced that Stephen Colbert would leave Comedy Central to host The Late Show on CBS, following the retirement of David Letterman, the first host of Late Show.
 The final episode of The Colbert Report aired on Comedy Central on December 18, 2014, after nine years and a total of 1,447 episodes.
 The final episode of The Colbert Report was watched by 2.481 million viewers, making it the most-watched episode ever in the show's history.
 The finale was the most-watched cable program of the night in its time slot, beating The Daily Show which was seen by 2.032 million viewers.
 The Colbert Report was replaced on Comedy Central by Larry Wilmore from The Daily Show, who began hosting his series The Nightly Show with Larry Wilmore on January 19, 2015.
 The show aired until August 18, 2016, when it was canceled due to low ratings.
 On February 10, 2015, Jon Stewart also announced his retirement and that he would also leave the network and The Daily Show after 16 years.
 Stewart's final episode aired on August 6, 2015, and Trevor Noah succeeded Stewart as new host on September 28, 2015.

 On January 5, 2017, the Finnish Government granted television programming licenses in the UHF band.
 The grant applied by Nickelodeon International Ltd allows Comedy Central to broadcast from May 17, 2017, to January 10, 2027.

-On November 16, 2017, Comedy Central launched a Ukrainian-language version of Comedy Central branded as Paramount Comedy in Ukraine.
-Ukrainian-language version of the channel is operated under the license purchased.
+On November 16, 2017, Comedy Central launched a Ukrainian version of Comedy Central branded as Paramount Comedy in Ukraine.
+Ukrainian version of the channel is operated under license.